camerondavison/camerondavison.com/_drafts/bole-arch.md

 in the event of a log roll.
 We do not want to have to wait for the roll to happen since this will put arbitrary lag on the events that come in.

-The local collector should assign a unique ID to a given line in a given file.
+The local `bark` should assign a unique ID to a given line in a given file.
 Only after the ID has been created and persited will the line be transmitted off of the local machine.
 This way we can transmit with retries but only have 1 ID per line, even across restarts of the machine.
 This same technique can be used for the journald